yumauri/effector-storage/README.md

 ## Experimental

-This library provides an experimental Starage unit — this is Effector node, like event, which can set value to localStorage or dispatch value from localStorage.
+This library provides an experimental Starage unit — this is an Effector node, like an event, which can set value to the localStorage or dispatch value from the localStorage.

 ```javascript
 import { createStore, forward } from 'effector'